-Other editors pay for half page, quarter page, or full page photo spreads, so it depends upon how they use them.
+Other editors pay for half page, quarter page, or full page photo spreads, and it depends upon how they use them.

 So the question becomes: how badly do you want to sell your travel story?

 Being able to provide a gallery of photos to accompany your article will result in getting published more often.
-It has garnered me dozens of published articles over the years.
+I know it has garnered me dozens—perhaps hundreds—of published articles over the years.

 As a writer I always enjoy seeing my work in print – as I’m sure you do, too.
-And when our travel photographs are neatly laid out in the magazine illustrating my story, it’s a very satisfying feeling.
+And when my travel photographs are professionally laid out in the magazine illustrating my story, it’s a very satisfying feeling!